vladephp/Javascript-notes/README.md

 ## 4 Rules of using this order by precedence

-- Was the function called with 'new' keyword?
+ - Is the function called with new (new binding)?
+If so, this is the newly constructed object.

+var bar = new foo()

+ - Is the function called with call or apply (explicit binding), even hidden inside a bind hard binding?
+If so, this is the explicitly specified object.

+var bar = foo.call( obj2 )

-- EXPLICIT BINDING: Was the function called with 'call' or 'apply' specifying an explicit this? or Hard binding (bind)?
+ - Is the function called with a context (implicit binding), otherwise known as an owning or containing object?
+If so, this is that context object.

-We can't change hard binding with call or apply.

-- IMPLICIT BINDING: Was the function called via a containing/owning object (context)?

-- DEFAULT: global object (except strict mode - undefind)
+var bar = obj1.foo()

+ - Otherwise, default the this (default binding).
+If in strict mode, pick undefined, otherwise pick the global object.

+var bar = foo()

+That's it.
+That's all it takes to understand the rules of this binding for normal function calls.
+Well... almost.

 # 7. Function